Smoke and Mirrors

 Madeline raised an eyebrow, perplexed by the meaning of his words.
 Why would it be important to meet someone she wouldn’t like?

 “The holiday?”
 Madeline asked.
-She knew she was a bit fuzzy on dates, but was pretty sure it was still just October.
+She was a bit fuzzy on dates but was pretty sure it was still just October.
 Was he talking about Veterans Day?

 “Halloween,” Caslon replied joyously, with a smile as bright as a child talking about Christmas.
 “It’s the biggest holiday of the year!
 You should stop by my apartment sometime and say hello before then.
 It will be a great time!”

-“What are you doing here?” he questioned Caslon, as he locked the door behind him and headed into the kitchen to set the bag down.
+“What are you doing here?” he questioned Caslon, locking the front door before heading into the kitchen to set the bag down.

 “You hadn’t fed her,” Caslon explained in his defense, rising from the couch.
 “How neglectful of you.”